A Local's Favourite Caves in Iceland

 The ice caves vary from year to year, but the ice cave I visited was huge and had all the shades of the colour blue as you can see in my photos.

-During our visit we were totally emerged in the most bright sapphire and aquamarine colours, giving us an out-of-this-world experience.
+During our visit we were completely emerged in the most bright sapphire and aquamarine colours, giving us an out-of-this-world experience.

 In 2021 the ice cave we had visited had collapsed and a new one had formed.
 It is called the Sapphire ice cave.